rse/mqtt-json-rpc/README.md

 About
 -----

-This is a addon for the [MQTT.js](https://www.npmjs.com/package/mqtt) API of [Node.js](https://nodejs.org/), for
+This is an addon API for the [MQTT.js](https://www.npmjs.com/package/mqtt) API of [Node.js](https://nodejs.org/), for
 [Remote Procedure Call](https://en.wikipedia.org/wiki/Remote_procedure_call) (RPC) communication based on the [JSON-RPC](http://www.jsonrpc.org/) protocol.
-This allows a bi-directional request/response-style communication over the uni-directional message protocol [MQTT](http://mqtt.org).
+This allows a bi-directional request/response-style communication over the technically uni-directional message protocol [MQTT](http://mqtt.org).

 Usage
 -----